Whitechapel Gallery Archive - Whitechapel Gallery

 • Whitechapel-Towards Tomorrow-10yr extension anni_Dan Weill Photography-136

-Whitechapel Towards Tomorrow 10year extension anniversary, Dan Weill Photography
+Whitechapel Towards Tomorrow 10-year extension anniversary.
+Photograph by Dan Weill.

-Research the history of Whitechapel Gallery by visiting our archive or browse our catalogue online.
+Explore the history of Whitechapel Gallery by visiting our archive or browse our catalogue an collections online.

-Anyone is welcome to explore these materials by making an appointment with our Archivist at our Foyle Reading Room, or exploring our online catalogue.
+Everyone is welcome to explore these materials by making an appointment to visit the Foyle Reading Room, or exploring our online catalogue and digital collections

 Opening times